Generative Multiple-purpose Sampler for Weighted M-estimation: Computational Strategies for Training the Generator

 \subsection{Weight multiplicative MLP}

-Despite its generalizability and practicability, we observe that the simple MLP converges slowly for our GMS and GBS applications (as shown by the example that will be discussed soon).
-We modify the simple MLP motivated by a Taylor approximation of the first derivative of the weighted loss function.
-Let us consider a weighted M-estimation loss $\sum_{i=1}^nw_i\ell(\theta;y_i)$ and its optimizer $\hat\theta_\bw$ in \eqref{eq:loss} for a case of $p=1$ (ignoring $\eta$ and $\lambda$ for simplicity).
-Under mild conditions, we assume that $\sum_{i=1}^nw_i\ell'(\hat\theta_{\bw};y_i)=0$, where $\ell'$ is the first order derivative of $\ell$.
-Then, by using a Taylor approximation of $\ell'$ at a local region of some arbitrary $f(\bw)$, we obtain that
+Despite its generalizability and practicability, we observe that the simple MLP converges slowly for our GMS applications (as shown in Figure~\ref{fig:NNcomparison}).
+We propose a modification motivated by the Taylor approximation of the first derivative of the weighted loss function.
+For illustration, let us consider the weighted M-estimation loss $\sum_{i=1}^nw_i\ell(\theta;y_i)$ and its optimizer $\hat\theta_\bw$ in \eqref{eq:loss} for a case of $p=1$ (ignoring $\eta$ and $\lambda$ for simplicity).
+Under mild conditions, we assume that $\sum_{i=1}^nw_i\ell'(\hat\theta_{\bw};y_i)=0$, where $\ell'$ is the first derivative of $\ell$ with respect to $\theta$.
+Then, by using a Taylor approximation of $\ell'$ at a local region of some arbitrary $g(\bw)$, we obtain that